Language Model Interface (LMI)

 .

-Rate limiting helps control the rate of tokens used to various services and LLMs.
+Rate limiting helps regulate the usage of resources to various services and LLMs.
 The rate limiter supports both in-memory and Redis-based storage for cross-process rate limiting.
-Currently, lmi

 Rate limits can be configured in two ways: